cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 <!-- TODO: maninak re-evaluate if this is still true now with esbuild and update docs and code as needed (maybe use `@` alias?) -->
 Because of module resolution restrictions, all paths must be relative. e.g. instead of `src/utils` (even if import auto-completion writes that) it should be corrected to `../utils`.

+### Importing extension modules inside webview modules

+Any of the extension's modules (e.g. a file containing a TS type or a util function) we need to import inside a webview module (e.g. a .vue file) must be also declared as an import in [src/webviews/tsconfig.app.json](src/webviews/tsconfig.app.json) under `includes`.

+Moreover we must ensure that each of those extension modules defined for the aforementioned `includes` property of the webviews app _does not import any other modules NOT defined under that same property_.
+That implies a clean organization of modules and a clear separation of concerns for the code inside each of them.

+If necessary, specific code shared between extension and webviews should be extracted in dedicated shared modules.

 ### Getting user input

 Use custom wrapper `askUser()` instead of the native [InputBox API](https://code.visualstudio.com/api/references/vscode-api#InputBox) which would result in procedural, verbose and brittle client code.